pitt-crc/user-manual/docs/applications/cuda-q.md

 # NVIDIA CUDA-Q
-CUDA-Q offers a unified programming model for hybrid application development in quantum computing: https://nvidia.github.io/cuda-quantum/latest/using/quick_start.html
+CUDA-Q offers a unified programming model for hybrid application development in quantum computing.
+More information can be found on NVIDIA's official [documentation page.]( https://nvidia.github.io/cuda-quantum/latest/using/quick_start.html)

 Availability
 ------------